-The 1963 rendition (actually two takes: one with Rosemary Clooney and one without) is very enjoyable, with a light, cheerful arrangement, but it hardly distinguishes itself from so many other versions.
-Sinatra’s 1967 take on the song is adventurous in that it is a swinging and bopping rendition, but to these ears it unfortunately doesn’t quite get where it’s aiming to go.
+The 1963 rendition (actually two takes: one with Rosemary Clooney and one without) is very enjoyable, with a light, cheerful arrangement, but it doesn’t dramatically distinguish itself from so many other versions.
+Sinatra’s 1967 take on the song is adventurous in that it is a swinging and bopping rendition, but to these ears it doesn’t quite get where it’s aiming to go.

 So it is the simplest arrangement, the purest and most romantic reading of the song, from 1949 on Columbia Records, that this listener at least would recommend most fully.

 Once you have found her, never let her go.